harttu/docs/med/syopa.md

 ## DCIS
 Invasive ductal carcinoma (IDC), sometimes called infiltrating ductal carcinoma, is the most common type of breast cancer.
 About 80% of all breast cancers are invasive ductal carcinomas.
 Invasive means that the cancer has “invaded” or spread to the surrounding breast tissues.
 ![](dcis.jpg)

+## Labroista
+### Ca15-3
+Cancer antigen 15-3 (CA15-3) is a protein made by a variety of cells, particularly breast cancer cells.
+The protein moves into the blood, where it can be measured.